Unemployment and Sickness Benefit Flexibilities Under the Railroad Unemployment Insurance Act (RUIA) during the COVID-19 Virus Outbreak

 - 18) What are PUA benefits?

 The CARES Act created a new temporary federal program called Pandemic Unemployment Assistance (PUA).
-In general, PUA provides up to 39 weeks of unemployment benefits to individuals not eligible for regular unemployment compensation or extended benefits, including those who have exhausted all rights to such benefits.
+In general, PUA provides additional weeks of unemployment benefits to individuals not eligible for regular unemployment compensation or extended benefits, including those who have exhausted all rights to such benefits.
+Similar to the extended unemployment benefits and enhanced recovery payments under the RUIA, PUA benefits were only available for weeks of unemployment ending on or before September 6, 2021.

-- 19) If I am not eligible for or have been denied unemployment benefits under the RUIA, am I eligible for PUA benefits?
+- 19) If I am not eligible for or have been denied unemployment benefits under the RUIA for periods before September 6, 2021, am I eligible for PUA benefits?

 POSSIBLY.
 The PUA program is administered by individual states, not the RRB.
 For eligibility information, and to find the application process in each state, visit the Unemployment Benefit Finder at careeronestop.org/LocalHelp/UnemploymentBenefits/Find-Unemployment-Benefits.aspx.